 6c.
 Short-term Parental Leave

 The Short-term Parental Leave plan provides up to four consecutive weeks of leave for the period directly before or after the birth or adoption of a child.
-During this time, the student continues to be enrolled and, if on an assistantship appointment, the student will continue to receive graduate assistant benefits (i.e., tuition waivers will remain in place), health benefits, and his/her stipend.
+During this time, the student continues to be enrolled and, if on an assistantship appointment, the student will continue to receive the assistantship stipend, graduate assistant benefits (e.g., tuition waivers will remain in place), and health benefits.

-- A full-time graduate student on an assistantship appointment is eligible for four consecutive weeks of paid Parental Leave from his/her graduate program.
-In the event that both parents are full-time graduate students on an assistantship appointment at WSU, only one may be eligible for paid Parental Leave or the paid four consecutive weeks may be shared between them.
+- A full-time graduate student on an assistantship appointment is eligible for four consecutive weeks of paid parental leave from the graduate program.
+If both parents are full-time graduate students on an assistantship appointment at WSU, only one may be eligible for paid parental leave or the paid four consecutive weeks may be shared between them.
 However, both parents are eligible for 4 weeks of parental leave without tuition or stipend support.
 (Financial assistance as described below is available during the academic year appointment only.)

 7. Internship Leave

-Internship Leave entitles graduate students who are currently in the Graduate Student Assistant (GSA) plan to maintain their eligibility for the GSA student health insurance on a self-pay (or department pay) basis.
-Internship Leave is available for a period of up to one semester, and may continue for an additional semester if the internship is continuous and part of the student’s official course of study.
+Internship leave entitles graduate students who are currently in the Graduate Student Assistant (GSA) plan to maintain their eligibility for the GSA student health insurance on a self-pay (or department pay) basis.
+Internship leave is available for a period of up to one semester and may continue for an additional semester if the internship is continuous and part of the student’s official course of study.
 Extensions to internship leave beyond two consecutive semesters must be recommended in advance by the program and approved by the Graduate School.
 Extensions to internship leave are not guaranteed, and the student will not be eligible for student health insurance during the extension.
-Internship Leave should be used by doctoral students who have completed all of their program requirements except their final program-required internship.
+Internship leave should be used by doctoral students who have completed all their program requirements except their final program-required internship.

-- To be eligible for Internship Leave, a graduate student must be approved for an internship by his or her faculty advisor.
-The graduate student does not have to register for credit for the internship unless it is required by his/her program.
+- To be eligible for internship leave, a graduate student must be approved for an internship by the student’s advisory committee chair.
+The graduate student does not have to register for credit for the internship unless it is required by the program.

-- The student must have registered for and completed at least one semester as a graduate student at WSU prior to going on Internship Leave.
-Graduate students can apply for Internship Leave by completing the Graduate Internship Leave Approval form and submitting it to the Dean of the Graduate School one semester prior to the internship.
+- The student must have registered for and completed at least one semester as a graduate student at WSU prior to going on internship leave.
+Graduate students can apply for internship leave by completing the Internship Leave Approval form and submitting it to the dean of the Graduate School one semester prior to the internship.